A culture of innovation, fostered through employee recognition, can be an effective way for organizations to drive innovation and business growth.

 Usually, internal teams would participate in such events.

-Organizations should reward teams with the best projects to drive higher levels of participation, innovation, and business impact.
+Organizations should reward teams with the best projects to drive greater participation, innovation, and business impact.

 Additionally, organizations should recognize employees who have the best ideas, innovative projects, and initiatives.